MARY LOVE-LAY THIS BURDEN DOWN-VINYL.

 That day, soul music had lost one of its greatest female vocalists.
 Although Mary Love didn’t enjoy the commercial success and critical acclaim her music deserved, her music is popular throughout the world, especially in Britain, where Mary was always a welcome visitor and is sadly missed.

-To do this she turned her back on secular music and embarked upon a career as a gospel singer.
-Somewhat belatedly Mary Love was enjoying commercial success and critical acclaim.
 Despite that, Mary Love released the best music of her career at Modern Records.
-It features on Lay This Burden Down which is fitting homage to one of soul’s finest female singers, Mary Love soul survivor.
+It features on Lay This Burden Down which is fitting homage to one of soul’s finest female singers, Mary Love.

 Mary Love-Lay This Burden Down-Vinyl.